Skip to Main Content

 Authority and Responsibilities

-The Audit Committee shall be responsible for the appointment of the independent auditor retained by the Authority/Corporation and for approving the scope of services, the compensation terms and the terms and conditions for such auditor.
-In no event shall the independent auditor be permitted to provide non-audit services to the Authority/Corporation or services which may pose a conflict or impairment of independence.
+1. Recommend to the Board the hiring of an independent auditor including, but not limited to, the scope of services and the compensation terms for the retention of such auditor.
+In no event shall the independent auditor be permitted to provide non-audit services to the Authority or services which may pose a conflict or impairment of independence.

 Financial Statements and Disclosure Matters